JetBrains/intellij-sdk-docs/topics/tutorials/build_system/creating_plugin_project.md

 ## Running a Plugin With the `runIde` Gradle task

-Gradle projects are run from the IDE's Gradle Tool window.
+Gradle projects are run from the IDE's <control>Gradle</control> tool window.

 ### Adding Code to the Project

-Before running [`my_plugin`](#components-of-a-wizard-generated-gradle-intellij-platform-plugin), some code can be added to provide simple functionality.
+Before running [`my_plugin`](#components-of-a-wizard-generated-gradle-intellij-platform-plugin), some code can be added to provide basic functionality.
 See the [](creating_actions_tutorial.md) tutorial for step-by-step instructions for adding a menu action.

 ### Executing the Plugin

-The _IDE Plugin_ generator automatically creates the _Run Plugin_ run configuration that can be executed via the <ui-path>Run | Run...</ui-path> action or can be found in the <control>Gradle</control> tool window under the <control>Run Configurations</control> node.
+The generated project contains the _Run IDE with Plugin_ run configuration that can be executed via the <ui-path>Run | Run...</ui-path> action or can be found in the <control>Gradle</control> tool window under the <control>Run Configurations</control> node.

 To execute the Gradle `runIde` task directly, open the <control>Gradle</control> tool window and search for the <control>runIde</control> task under the <control>Tasks</control> node.
-If it's not on the list, hit the re-import button in the [toolbar](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html#gradle_toolbar) at the top of the Gradle tool window.
+If it's not on the list, click the <control>Sync All Gradle Projects</control> button on the [toolbar](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html#gradle_toolbar) at the top of the <control>Gradle</control> tool window.
-When the <control>runIde</control> task is visible, double-click it to execute.
+Then double-click it to execute.

 To debug your plugin in a _standalone_ IDE instance, please see [How to Debug Your Own IntelliJ IDEA Instance](https://medium.com/agorapulse-stories/how-to-debug-your-own-intellij-idea-instance-7d7df185a48d) blog post.